parmounks/EFDS/README.md

 # 🔥 AI-Based Real-Time Forest Fire Detection System

 ## **Project Overview**
 This project is an AI-based system designed for the **early detection of forest fires** using satellite imagery.
-The system integrates **Google Cloud**, **Flask API**, and **real-time notifications** to provide users with instant alerts upon fire detection.
+The system integrates **Google Cloud**, **Flask API**, and ** near real-time notifications** to provide users with instant alerts upon fire detection.
 The primary goals include scalability, low latency, and interactive user notifications through SMS, email, and UI updates.

 ## **Project Milestones**